Joshua Brandon Holden

 Used Eric Mazur's ``Peer Instruction'' and other collaborative learning techniques.

-Teaching techniques used include ``Peer Instruction'', collaborative techniques, computer algebra system labs, graphing calculator labs, written projects, and computer algebra system demonstrations.
+Teaching techniques used include ``Peer Instruction'', collaborative techniques, computer algebra system labs, graphing calculator labs, written projects, computer algebra system demonstrations, and reflective activities.

 Teaching techniques used include ``Peer Instruction'', collaborative techniques, computer algebra system labs, and computer algebra system demonstrations.